-Instead, it’s a portal to a bunch of extremely low-paying ‘GPT’ opportunities and some random product, so the site creator(s) can pocket at your expense.
+Instead, it’s a portal to a bunch of extremely low-paying ‘GPT’ opportunities and some random product you’re enticed to purchase.

 I’m no expert on the online job front, but I’m pretty sure that’s NOT how the cyber job industry works lol.

 But If you truly wanna make some moolah from trading your time online – doing surveys and various other tasks…

 Without further ado, grab my FULL review of AOJ to discover exactly why it’s a no-go area that’s gonna waste your time…

 Table of Contents